You’ve probably heard the phrase “aging gracefully,” but what does that actually mean for your day-to-day life as you enter your 60s?

 - Taking painting, sculpting, or calligraphy classes.

 A strong social life relates to many of the tips we’ve already discussed.
-Connecting with friends, family, and people outside of your immediate social circles can benefit you in many ways, including providing you with higher levels of physical well-being, a more optimistic attitude, and lower levels of depression.
+Connecting with friends, family, and people outside of your immediate social circles can benefit you in many ways, including increased physical well-being, a more optimistic attitude, and lower levels of depression.
+In one study, scientists discovered that older adults who maintained robust, active social contact with others experienced 70% less cognitive decline over time compared to those who were more isolated.

 7. Be Consistent with Medical Care